shasso/noSketchEngine-Corpus-Parsers/README.md

-# noSketchEngine Corpus Parsers
+# noSketchEngine Corpus Parsers for Modern Assyrian Text

 ## Overview

-The `nose_to_vertical.py` script is designed to convert various input file formats (XML and JSON) into a vertical file format.
+The `nose_to_vertical.py` script is designed to convert various input file formats XML, JSON, Text, etc., into a vertical file format.
 The script uses a strategy pattern to handle different input formats, making it easy to extend and add support for new formats in the future.

 ## Functional Specifications